ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.13 - Popularity score distribution and Kernel Density Estimation. </figcaption>
 </figure>

 The median popularity of games by release year reveals how audience focus has evolved.
 In the late ’90s and early 2000s, median scores often exceeded 0.6, driven by landmark titles like ***Half-Life*** and ***Counter-Strike***.
 But from 2006 onward, scores declined to around 0.35–0.45, reflecting the rise of digital platforms, indie games, and a fragmented attention economy.
-A slight uptick in recent years hints at pandemic-era engagement and viral hits, though overall visibility per title has diminished as the market swells.
+A slight uptick in recent years hints at pandemic-era engagement and viral hits, though overall visibility per title has diminished as the market expands.

+***Title*** Popularity of games is on average declining

 <figure>
   <div class = "general_chartClass">